MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-separate-subnet-in-vnet.md

 For more information on how to create a VNet, see [Quickstart: Use the Azure portal to create a virtual network](/azure/virtual-network/quick-create-portal).

 We need a NAT gateway for outbound internet access from SCOM Managed Instance subnet.
 Edit the subnet to add a NAT gateway.
-In Azure, add a NAT gateway to the virtual network or subnet where the SCOM managed instance will be created.
-A NAT gateway is needed for outbound internet access from subnets.
+In Azure, add a NAT gateway to the subnet where the SCOM managed instance will be created.
+A NAT gateway is needed for outbound internet access from SCOM Managed Instance subnet.
 For more information, see [What is Virtual Network NAT?](/azure/virtual-network/nat-gateway/nat-overview).

 To create a NAT gateway, follow these steps: